 Father and son

-But this project began unexpectedly.
-The first portrait was supposed to be of my 95-year-old grandfather and my father.
-However, the first portrait was not captured according to plan.
+Following the start of the pandemic we decided to keep my grandfather safe so we couldn't meet for almost a year.
 In early spring, I stopped before a house that had captured my interest.
-While I was searching for the right composition and adjusting the camera, the door of the house opened to let out a woman pushing a man in a wheelchair.
-The man said something to the woman and she quickly ran back into the house.
-Soon she reappeared and approached me, holding tightly a portrait of a young man.
+The door of the house opened to let out a woman pushing a man in a wheelchair.
+The woman approached me, holding tightly a portrait of a young man.
 “This was our only son,” she said.
 “He passed away 8 months ago.
 My husband would like to take a picture with him.”